Who is this for?

 - A fund start and end date (‘Fund Period’), which is primarily used for internal purposes or when a sponsor approves a no-cost extension

-- The name of the VPRI research administrator (‘Authorized by’ on the FReD) who created the fund and who you can contact with questions
+- The name of the VPRI Research Officer (listed on the UTRAC) who created the fund and who you can contact with questions

-- The name of the VPRI Accountant (‘Accountant’ on the FReD) who will prepare any invoices or financial reports required by the Sponsor
+- The name of the VPRI Research Accountant (listed on the UTRAC) who will prepare any invoices or financial reports required by the Sponsor

-Throughout the term of the award, the FReD will also be updated to reflect amendments as they occur.
-Examples include extensions with or without additional budget or budget variances among approved line items, etc.
+Throughout the term of the award, the UTRAC will also be updated to reflect amendments as they occur.
+Examples include award end date; extensions with or without additional budget; or, budget variances among approved line items, etc.

-When you need to request a change to your fund (e.g. an extension or a change to the budget), contact the VPRI research administrator or officer, identified on the FReD as ‘Authorized by’, for assistance.
+When you need to request a change to your fund (e.g., an extension or a change to the budget), contact the VPRI Research Officer identified on the UTRAC for assistance.

 My grant is approved but the agreement is not yet finalized.
 I need to start spending.
 What can I do?

 Contact a VPRI staff member who administers the relevant granting agency’s funding (e.g. Canada Foundation for Innovation) for guidance.
-In some circumstances, the sponsor allows expenses to incur before the agreement is finalized.
-If advanced spending is permitted, VPRI staff will ask you to complete the Research Award Advance Budget Request form.
+In some circumstances, the sponsor will allow expenses to be incurred before the agreement is finalized.
+In these cases, VPRI staff will ask you to complete the Research Award Advance Budget Request form.
 This form requires approval by the relevant Dean, Principal, or Chair.

 When the Dean/Principal/Chair approves a research award advance budget request, they are also underwriting the expense; in the event that the funding does not materialize, the amount advanced must be provided by the Division.